 To a foreigner, it's a challenge to navigate this city.
 Google maps is nearly useless, blog coverage is scant and Seoul is HUGE.
 We spent almost two weeks exploring and found some amazing, one of a kind spots.
 We list 13 alternative things to do in Seoul you don't want to miss.

-13 alternative and unique things to do in Seoul
+13 Alternative Things to do in Seoul

 1. Grab some soju and people watch outside of the convenience store (GS 25 or CU)